-Graphics cards do come in many models, sizes and configuration.
-Choosing the right graphics card is very important because it is not a cheap device and you don’t want go through trouble fitting it inside your PC case.
+Graphics cards do come in many models, sizes, and configurations.
+Choosing the right graphics card is very important because it is not a cheap device and you don’t want to go through trouble fitting it inside your PC case.
 Sometimes you might have come across terms like reference and non-reference graphics cards when looking to buy a new graphics card for your PC.
-It is very important to know what they really mean as to make a well informed decision when buying a graphics card.
-So here in this post I am going to tell you about reference and non-reference video cards and how they are different from each other.
+It is very important to know what they really mean to make a well-informed decision when buying a graphics card.
+So here in this post, I am going to tell you about reference and non-reference video cards and how they are different from each other.

 Reference Graphics Cards

-You may overclock these reference graphics cards to increase their performance using good graphics card overclocking softwares.
-The main advantage of reference cards is that they offers rock solid stability, are solidly built and are compatible with Aftermarket graphics card coolers.
+You may overclock these reference graphics cards to increase their performance using good graphics card overclocking software.
+The main advantage of reference cards is that they offer rock-solid stability, are solidly built, and are compatible with Aftermarket graphics card coolers.

 What is Founders Edition Graphics Card from NVIDIA?

-Nvidia only makes only a handful of graphics cards for their top end GPUs.
+Nvidia only makes only a handful of graphics cards for its top-end GPUs.
 These original or reference NVIDIA’s graphics cards are known as Founders Edition.
-The Founders Edition is a new name for the Nvidia’s reference graphics cards.
-Other graphics cards manufacturers or NVIDIA partners such as EVGA, ASUS, MSI, ZOTAC etc. also offers Founders Edition of top end GPUs but they are exactly same as original Nvidia’s reference cards or stock design.
+The Founders Edition is a new name for Nvidia’s reference graphics cards.
+Other graphics card manufacturers or NVIDIA partners such as EVGA, ASUS, MSI, ZOTAC, etc. also offer Founders Edition of top-end GPUs but they are exactly the same as original Nvidia’s reference cards or stock design.

 - GeForce GTX 1060 Founders Edition